nemathahmed/answer_deduction/index.md

 * Batch size
 * Learning rate

+* Concerning the *number_of_epochs* we began with 2 and realized that overfitting happened from the very first epoch.
+When we tried to train the model for more number of epochs, overfitting happened after the first epoch itself and the gap between the training and validation loss was getting bigger and bigger with each epoch.

+* For *learning_rate*, we tried 5e-5 initially but we observed overfitting, but as clearly visible increasing the batch_size improved the performance a bit (overfitting started from later epoch).
+Also, by using the LR Scheduler and much smaller learning_rate, we got much better results as clearly visible in the final grpah.

+* For *batch_size*, it was impossible to train the model with bigger batch size as we were running out of resources.
+Even Google Colab free version crashed.
+Therefore, when we tried with batch_size of 16 with Google Colab Pro Premium High-ram GPUs, we saw improvements in results.

 We fine tuned our model with couple of parameters:

 Case1: Batch_size = 8, Learning_rate = 5e-5 and Number of epochs = 3